ScarsFun/test/_posts/qt_creator.md

 ![QT-Creator remove template source](/assets/qt_creator/remove_souces.PNG)
 * save project

-* in 'projects' pane right click on pc_sim project and select "Add Existing Directory" from menu
+* in 'projects' pane: right click on pc_sim project and select "Add Existing Directory" from menu.
-  * from file list, remove folder "lv_examples" and "SDL2".
+  * from file list: deselect folder "lv_examples" and "SDL2".
 Then add only .c and .h files from folder "lv_examples/demo".
  ![QT-Creator remove template source](/assets/qt_creator/file_select.PNG)
 * edit pc_sim.pro and add this lines to add SDL2 library and includes to the project:
   ```